XaraKar/AID4HAI/README.md

 <img src="images/model.png" width="700"/>
 </div>

-Here is how we transformed the annotations to lables for training and evaluation of the model:
+Here is how we transformed the annotations to weighted lables for training and evaluation of the model:

 <div>
 <img src="images/starts.png" width="600"/>